Annex-Engineering/Sherpa_Mini-Extruder/README.md

 This is the Sherpa Mini Extruder, a ground up design developed by Anlin and the team at Annex Engineering.
 It's a dual geared hobbed filament extruder designed for use with any printer.
 It features a 5:1 gear driven design to provide torque while being able to be near silent.
 You must perform your own tuning to get the best results.

-A Pancake Stepper is required for this Beta Release.
-NEMA14 Motors are still in internal testing.
+A Pinion Equipped Pancake Stepper is required for this Release.

 Our discord server can be found here: https://discord.gg/MzTR3zE